search icon

 Many different types of usability testing can be used in UX design.
 Each has advantages and disadvantages, and knowing which one to use can be challenging.
 Here is a brief overview of some of the most common usability testing methods:

-1. Explorative Usability Testing
+1. Explorative usability testing

 Exploratory testing helps examine what works and what doesn’t in a concept or service even before it is fully developed, saving them money and resources if something goes wrong.